Each year thousands of under-5s are admitted to hospital following accidents, and lots of these accidents are preventable.

 - Keep toys and garden play equipment well away from washing lines, so that children cannot stand on them and reach the line.

 - Avoid using cot bumpers in your baby's cot – they are a hazard for choking, suffocation and strangulation.
-See more about safe sleep for babies.
+See more about reducing the risk of sudden infant death syndrome (SIDS).

 Falls in babies